calebmkim/mysportsblog/content/blog/historical-nba.md

 67-15 is tied for the best record on this list, and +10.1 ppg differential is 3rd best.
 Based on the stats, they should probably be higher.

-The reason why they're not higher on the list is that I don't think their playoff run was quite as impressive.
+The reason I don't rate this team as highly as others probably do is that I don't think their playoff run was quite as impressive.
-The Warriors were seriously challenged in two of their playoff series: they were down 2-1 to the Grizzlies in the conference semifinals and 2-1 to the Cavs in the Finals (they ended up winning both series in 6 games).
+The Warriors were challenged in two of their playoff series: they were down 2-1 to the Grizzlies in the conference semifinals and 2-1 to the Cavs in the Finals (they ended up winning both series in 6 games).
 The Cavs series is particularly relevant, since both Kyrie Irving and Kevin Love were injured (the Cavs were reduced to starting Timofey Mozgov, Thristian Thompson, Iman Shumpert and Matthew Dellavedova alongside Lebron in that series).

-Another reason I don't quite have them as high is because, even though this was one of Steph's two MVP seasons, I'm not even sure this was one of his five best seasons of his career.
+Another reason I don't have them as high is because, even though this was one of Steph's two MVP seasons, I'm not even sure this was one of the five best seasons of his career.
-For one point of reference: it was his 10th highest season in his career in terms of PPG (obviously the increase in scoring overall over the past 10 years has something to do with this stat).
+For one point of reference: it was his 10th highest season in his career in terms of PPG (obviously the increase in scoring overall in the NBA over the past 10 years has something to do with this stat).
-In other words, I don't think it's fair to look at the Steph and the Warriors' future success as evidence of how great their 2014-2015 team was.
+In other words, I don't look at the Steph Curry and the Warriors' future success as evidence of how great their 2014-2015 team was.
+I think the Warriors, and Steph in particular, got a lot better after their '14-'15 season.

 That said, they still had historically great regular season stats and never faced a game 7 in the playoffs.